XiurouWu/xiurouwu.github.io/content/teaching/index.md

 Below is a list of classes I work as a teaching assistant

 - ARE 240C Time Series Econometrics, graduate class, with Professor Bulat Gafarov
+  * Winter 2019

-- ARE 155 Operation Research and Management Science, undergraduate Class, with Professor Holly Liu
+- ARE 155 Operation Research and Management Science, undergraduate class, with Professor Holly Liu
+  * Spring 2018
+  *  Winter 2018
+  *  Fall 2017
+  * Winter 2017